Jane Novak

 Jane Novak (born Johana Barbara Novak; January 12, 1896 – February 3, 1990) was an American actress of the silent film era.

 Background

-Jane Novak was born Johana Barbara Novak in St. Louis, Missouri to Bohemian immigrant Joseph Jerome Novak and his wife Barbara Medek.
-Joseph Novak died when Jane was still a child and Barbara was left to raise 5 children.
+Jane Novak was born Johana Barbara Novak on 12 January 1896 in St. Louis, Missouri to Bohemian immigrant Joseph Jerome Novak from Lišov and Barbara Medek, whose father was born in Kbel.
+She was baptized Catholic on the 14th at St. Wenceslaus.
+Joseph J Novak, an editor for the Hlas newspaper, froze on his way to Baden Station on 14 December 1901, after local weather reached -2 °F, a standing record for that day of the month.
+"Jane" was 5-years-old, and Barbara was left to raise 5 children.
 Her younger sister Eva also became an actress.
+Their older brother, Joseph, worked as head cameraman for Desilu.

 Novak attended School Sisters of Notre Dame convent school in St. Louis, but ran away with a friend with whom she created a vaudeville act.
-Although she returned home, her aunt, actress Anne Schaefer, invited her to California where she began acting in motion pictures in 1913 at the age of 17.
+Although she returned home, her aunt (by marriage), actress Anne Schaefer, invited her to California where she began acting in motion pictures in 1913 at the age of 17.
 The actress began in a stage stock company with her uncle in St. Louis.
-Novak's career extended into the sound film medium, appeared in a total of 115 movies in her career.
+Novak, whose career extended into the sound era, appeared in a total of 115 films.